Gambling and online casinos in Mauritania

 Economic aspect

-Gambling is seen as an alien Western influence,
+Gambling is seen as an alien Western influence and its legalisation is never discussed at government level.

 but only under the condition of strict demarcation of access for Muslims.